 |Carlotta Grisi, wearing a romantic tutu, as Giselle, 1841. |

 The popularity of ballet soared in Russia, and, during the latter half of the 19th century, Russian choreographers and composers took it to new heights.
 Marius Petipa’s The Nutcracker, The Sleeping Beauty and Swan Lake, by Petipa and Lev Ivanov, represent classical ballet in its grandest form.
 The main purpose was to display classical technique — pointe work, high extensions, precision of movement and turn-out (the outward rotation of the legs from the hip)—to the fullest.
 Complicated sequences that show off demanding steps, leaps and turns were choreographed into the story.
 The classical tutu, much shorter and stiffer than the romantic tutu, was introduced at this time to reveal a ballerina’s legs and the difficulty of her movements and footwork.

-PBT principal dancer Christine Schwaner as the Bluebird in Marius Petipa’s The Sleeping Beauty, 2009
+Former PBT Principal Christine Schwaner as the Bluebird

 Choreographers continue to create diverse styles of ballets, and ballet companies are giving dance audiences a wide range of experiences in the theater.
 What do you think will be the next phase for ballet?